-The objective of the communication strategy is to also create awareness of the plan amongst employees and other stake holders.
-This is intended to facilitate a culture where all stakeholders strive to contribute towards making the Strategy successful as well as for the sustaining of a positive culture within the Department.
+The objective of the communication strategy is also to create awareness of the plan amongst the employees and other stakeholders.
+This is intended to facilitate a culture where all stakeholders strive to contribute towards making the strategy successful as well as for the sustaining of a positive culture within the Department.
 This will increase the prospect of fraud and corruption being reported and improve the Department's presentation and detection ability and address negative perceptions of the Department.

-14 Controls for the Fraud and Corruption Prevention Strategies
+14. Controls for the fraud and corruption prevention strategy

-The approach in controlling fraud and corruption will focus on three areas, namely:
+The approach in controlling fraud and corruption will focus on three areas namely:

-- i) Structural Strategies;
+- i.
+Structural strategies

-- ii) Operational Strategies; and
+- ii.
+Operational strategies

-- iii) Maintenance Strategies.
+- iii.
+Maintenance strategies

-14.1 Structural Strategies
+14.1 Structural strategies

-Structural Strategies represent the actions to be undertaken in order to address fraud and corruption at the Structural level.
+The structural strategies represent the actions to be undertaken in order to address fraud and corruption at the structural strategies.